Sevii/linkerd-demo-ll/README.md

 ## kube-dns-test

 The kube-dns-test folder contains the kubernetes manifests to setup a functional version of the system using kube-dns for discovery.
-It contains:

 ###Contents
-Prometheus
+* Prometheus
-Microservice service definitions
+* Microservice service definitions

 ## linkerd-test

 The linkerd-test folder contains the kubernetes manifests to setup a functional version of the system using linkerd for discovery.
 Do not use this config inside minikube[1].

 ###Contents
-Prometheus
+* Prometheus
-Microservice service definitions
+* Microservice service definitions
-Linkerd daemonset
+* Linkerd daemonset

 ## minikube-linkerd-test